EXPLAINER-Where are we in the COVID-19 vaccine race? | Health

 EXPLAINER-Where are we in the COVID-19 vaccine race?

-Pfizer Inc and BioNTech SE received U.S. regulatory authorization for their COVID-19 vaccine on Friday, making it the first inoculation against the new coronavirus to get a regulatory green light in the United States.
-The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has killed 1.59 million people worldwide:
+Moderna Inc's COVID-19 vaccine was authorized by U.S. regulators on Friday, the second inoculation against the new coronavirus to get a regulatory green light in the United States and the first approval for Moderna's shot worldwide.
+The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has killed 1.65 million people worldwide:

 WHO IS FURTHEST ALONG?
-U.S. drugmaker Pfizer and German partner BioNTech are the coronavirus vaccine trailblazers.
+U.S. drugmaker Pfizer and German partner BioNTech are the COVID-19 vaccine trailblazers.

 On Nov.
 18, they became the first in the world to release full late-stage trial data.
 Britain was the first to approve the shot for emergency use on Dec.
 3, followed by Canada on Dec.
 9 and the U.S. Food and Drug Administration (FDA) on Dec.
-11. The European Medicines Agency (EMA) is due to complete its review of the shot by Dec.
-29 and India is accelerating its review.
+11. Several other countries including Saudi Arabia and Mexico have also approved it.
+The European Medicines Agency (EMA) is due to complete its review of the shot by Dec.
+21 and India is accelerating its review.

-WHO WILL BE NEXT?
-U.S. pharmaceutical company Moderna is ahead of the pack at this point.
-It was next to release full data analysis for a late-stage trial on Nov.
-30, with its vaccine showing a 94.1% efficacy rate.
-FDA advisers are due to review it on Dec.
-17 and the EMA will do so by Jan.
-12.
+WHO WILL APPROVE MODERNA NEXT?
+Moderna became a close second to Pfizer in many countries after it released a full data analysis for a late-stage trial on Nov.
+30 showing a 94.1% efficacy rate for its vaccine.
+Canada is weighing approval now and the EMA will do so on Jan.
+6.

 WHO ELSE IS IN THE RUNNING?
 Britain's AstraZeneca is seeking approval for its vaccine in Britain after announcing interim late-stage trial data on Nov.
 23. It had an average efficacy rate of 70% and as much as 90% for a subgroup of trial participants who got a half dose first, followed by a full dose.

 However, it is not clear how the regulator will deal with the different dosages in the efficacy data in its assessment.
 While India is conducting an accelerated review, it has asked for more data.
 AstraZeneca is also in discussions with the EMA, which is conducting a rolling review of the vaccine.
-U.S. drugmaker Johnson & Johnson plans to deliver trial data this year, or early in 2021, teeing it up for U.S. authorization in February if its shot is effective.
-It reduced the enrollment target for its clinical trial to 40,000 volunteers from 60,000 on Dec.
+U.S. drugmaker Johnson & Johnson plans to deliver trial data in January 2021, teeing it up for U.S. authorization in February if its shot is effective.
+It reduced the enrolment target for its clinical trial to 40,000 volunteers from 60,000 on Dec.
 9, potentially speeding results which are tied to how quickly participants become infected.

 U.S. firm Novavax is running a late-stage trial in Britain with data due in the first quarter of 2021.
 It expects to start a large-scale trial in the United States this month.
 France's Sanofi and Britain's GlaxoSmithKline , however, announced a setback on Dec.
 11 in their attempts to develop a vaccine.
 The drugmakers said it showed an insufficient immune response in older people in mid-stage trials and that they would start a new study in February.